-Robin Gibson31
+Robin Gibson

-Robert Findlay ('Robin') Gibson was born in Brisbane in 1930, and attended the Yeronga State School and Brisbane State High School.32 He studied Architecture at the University of Queensland, and graduated with a Diploma of Architecture in 1954 (at that time, the diploma was the professional qualification).
+Robert Findlay ('Robin') Gibson was born in Brisbane in 1930, and attended the Yeronga State School and Brisbane State High School.
+He studied Architecture at the University of Queensland, and graduated with a Diploma of Architecture in 1954 (at that time, the diploma was the professional qualification).
 During his part-time years in university, he worked in a number of architectural offices in Brisbane and, in particular, gained much knowledge from the progressive firm Hayes and Scott.
-After graduating, Gibson moved to London and worked with the practices of James Cubitt, Sir Hugh Casson and his partner Neville Conder.33 When Gibson was in London, he travelled across Europe and became interested in modern architecture.
+After graduating, Gibson moved to London and worked with the practices of James Cubitt, Sir Hugh Casson and his partner Neville Conder.
+When Gibson was in London, he travelled across Europe and became interested in modern architecture.
 On his return to Brisbane in 1957, Gibson established his own practice.
-Most of his major projects are in Queensland, with the exception of the Belconnen Library in Canberra, Australian Capital Territory.34
+Most of his major projects are in Queensland, with the exception of the Belconnen Library.